-Study Plan for Common First Year
+Study Plan for the Common First Year

 English Language Skills

-This course provides an overview of computing basics that focus on five essential areas of information technology: applications, systems, development, data and communications.
+This course aims to provides an overview of computing basics that focus on five essential areas of information technology: applications, systems, development, data and communications.
 It helps to develop students' understanding to absorb the core concepts of information technology and enable them to effectively utilize planning and analysis through information technology by practical application using the techniques and tools that are available for students.
-This course also explains the basic concepts of computer systems and information technology and displays the best way to use computers and explore software applications by offering information about the physical computer components and its functions as well as detailed information that covers applications software.
+This course also explains the basic concepts of computer systems and information technology and displays the best way to use computers and explore software by offering information about the physical computer components and its functions as well as detailed information that covers applied software.

 Fundamentals of Mathematics

-This course offers a comprehensive review of math basics as it highlights the development of mathematical, algebraic and numerical skills in higher thinking of problem solving.
+This course aims tp provide a comprehensive review of math basics as it highlights the development of mathematical, algebraic and numerical skills in higher thinking of problem solving.
 It also enhances mathematical and logical interference in dialogue and discussion skills.
 This course covers the following topics: linear equations, multiple pairings border and charts, exponential and logarithmic associations, equations and inequalities, linear programming and series, groups, counting systems, permutations, combinations and possibilities.

-This course aims to assist students to develop trends, capabilities and effective ways to communicate with themselves and others.
+This course aims to assist students to develop trends, capabilities and effective communicate with themselves and others.
 It enhances self-confidence and harmonious relationships in respectful, safety and effective environment by strengthening communicative, cognitive, social, receptive and productive skills.